Jon Davison: Other

 Davison and drummer Taylor Hawkins were friends from childhood.
 In 2015, Davison appeared at a Foo Fighters concert, playing with Hawkins, to perform the Rush song "Tom Sawyer" with them.
 In August 2019, Davison joined the Foo Fighters in concert in Dublin, Ireland to sing the Queen song "Under Pressure" with Taylor Hawkins while Dave Grohl took over on drums.

+Davison has guested on two of Hawkins' projects, The Birds of Satan's (2015) eponymous album and Get the Money by Taylor Hawkins and the Coattail Riders (2019).

-He performed at the Los Angeles tribute show to Hawkins in 2022.
+Davison performed at the Los Angeles tribute show to the late Hawkins in 2022.

 In July 2020, Davison described a new side project with fellow Yes member Billy Sherwood and Yes touring drummer Jay Schellen called Arc of Life.
 Their self-titled debut album was released the following year on February 12, 2021.
 Featuring vocalist Jon Davison, bassist/vocalist Billy Sherwood, drummer Jay Schellen, keyboardist Dave Kerzner, and guitarist Jimmy Haun, their second album Don't Look Down was released on 18 November 2022.

 Davison has worked more broadly with Kerzner, including singing in his In Continuum project.